sidusit/smartSpotlight/README.md

 # smartSpotlight
-## An automatic desktop wallpaper changer using windows spotlight wallpapers
+An automatic desktop wallpaper changer using windows spotlight wallpapers
-### 1. Automatically updates new background wallpapers from microsoft (takes from assets directory store locally) spotlight wallpapers
+1. Automatically updates new background wallpapers from microsoft (takes from assets directory store locally) spotlight wallpapers
-### 2. Automatically updates the wallpapers
+2. Automatically updates the wallpapers

-### All using a a single click.
+All using a a single click. !!

 ## Pre-requisites
-A
 1. Install anaconda latest version https://www.anaconda.com/